Learn more...

 Any of this ring true?

-One Response to “Rob Frankel’s Ten Steps to Saving Your Butt”
+1 thought on “Rob Frankel’s Ten Steps to Saving Your Butt”

-The essence of this, if not all the details, rings very, very true for me.
+1. The essence of this, if not all the details, rings very, very true for me.
 Even though I’m not in Rob Frankel’s business, and what are these “bonuses” of which he speaks?, the basic principles hold true; and anything that involves coordinating work with or delivering work to anyone else, is in some sense a service business.

 Actually, following some such list as this is a way to stay accountable to yourself, as well as your boss and your clients.